Thraka/thraka.github.io/articles/getting-started-sadconsole-core-cli-template.md

 This page describes how to create a new project with the SadConsole templates hosted on [NuGet](https://www.nuget.org/packages/SadConsole.Templates/).
 This template creates a .NET Core project.
 The .NET Core SDK includes easy ways to create a project, add references, and build/compile, with or without an editor.

-If you don't want to install and use the SadConsole templates, you can create a new project with the MonoGame for .NET Core template.
-For more information, see [Create a new SadConsole .NET Core project](getting-started-sadconsole-core-standard.md).

 You can also [create a new project in Visual Studio](getting-started-sadconsole-core-visualstudio.md).

 ## Prerequisites